earthly/website/blog/_posts/2025-07-02-platform-eng-is-dead.md

 Someone else said, "I've been on the receiving end of three golden paths."

 What struck me most was how quickly people got it.
-The funeral wasn't just a joke \- it resonated.
+The funeral wasn't just a joke.
+It resonated.
 The pain of legacy migrations.
 The futility of broken scorecards.
 The ghost town of abandoned Confluence docs.

 And yet, it wasn't bitter.
 It was catharsis.
 It made people laugh because the premise was true.